I hope you enjoyed yesterday's exercise for keeping the shoulders down.

 An Activity for Staying in Plié As You Move

-- Position your body for your first move making sure you’re knees are slightly bent.
+Position your body for your first move making sure your knees are slightly bent.

 How did it go for you?
 Did you notice your body wanting to abandon its plié?
 Were there certain movements that were harder to execute in plié?
 Does it feel different to dance your combination with this focus?
 Let me know in the comments below.